Alexander Baillie: Early life, education, and family

-Alexander was born in Stockport, England, and started learning the cello at the late age of twelve, after having been inspired by seeing Jacqueline du Pré perform.
-He advanced very quickly and gained a place at the Royal College of Music at the age of 16, studying 'cello under Anna Shuttleworth and Joan Dickson.
-After leaving the RCM, he studied for three years under André Navarra at the Vienna Hochschule.
-Other cellists he received tuition from included Mstislav Rostropovich and the cellist who inspired him to begin playing, Jacqueline du Pré.
+Baillie started learning the cello at the late age of twelve, after having been inspired by seeing Jacqueline du Pré perform.
+He advanced very quickly, and was soon playing in the National Youth Orchestra of Great Britain and the Hertfordshire County Youth Orchestra.
+He gained a place at the Royal College of Music (RCM) at the age of 16; studying cello with both Anna Shuttleworth and Joan Dickson, and music composition with Herbert Howells.
+He was a student at the RCM from 1972 to 1975.

+In 1974 Baillie attended a summer music program in Siena, Italy where he was a student of André Navarra.
+After this he went to Austria to pursue further studies with Navarra at the Vienna Hochschule from 1975 to 1978.
+Other cellists he received tuition from included Pierre Fournier, Anthony Pleeth, Mstislav Rostropovich, and the cellist who had earlier been his inspiration, Jacqueline du Pré.